Guide to Treating and Preventing Koi Flukes 2022 (Best Fluke Treatments)

 Gill flukes are the type of fluke you more commonly hear about, as they’re easier to identify in both visual appearance and symptoms.
 They’re larger than skin flukes, measuring up to 3mm in length, but you will still need a microscope to properly identify them as they’re transparent and still too small for the naked eye.
 Gill flukes have a slender cylinder body shape, with dark spots on the head of the body which skin flukes do not have.
-They also have a set of hooks known as a “opisthaptor”, which is a specialized organ for attaching itself to the tissue of fish.
-Both flukes have these hooks which are similar in shape, so the easiest way to identity the difference under a microscope is the dark spots present on the gill fluke.
+They also have a set of hooks known as an “opisthaptor”, which is a specialized organ for attaching itself to the tissue of fish.
+Both flukes have these hooks which are similar in shape, so the easiest way to identify the difference under a microscope is the dark spots present on the gill fluke.

 Also, unlike skin flukes, as their name suggests, gill flukes attach themselves primarily to the gill tissue of fish rather than the body.
-Within the gill they feed off mucus excretions and tissue, and can cause open wounds, ulcers, and even infection from bacteria and fungus if they’re left untreated.
+Within the gill, they feed off mucus excretions and tissue and can cause open wounds, ulcers, and even infection from bacteria and fungus if they’re left untreated.

 Common gill fluke symptoms include:

 - Constant “chewing” behaviour

 - Dulling in color